evhub/coconut/README.rst

 - `Create a New Issue <https://github.com/evhub/coconut/issues/new>`_: If you're having a problem with Coconut, creating a new issue detailing the problem will allow it to be addressed as soon as possible.
 - Gitter_: For all general questions, concerns, or comments about anything Coconut-related, ask around at Coconut's Gitter, a GitHub-integrated chatroom for Coconut developers.

+*If the above documentation links are not working, a mirror_ is available.*

 .. _Coconut: http://evhub.github.io/coconut/
 .. _Python: https://www.python.org/
 .. _PyPI: https://pypi.python.org/pypi/coconut